jinjagit/wasm-threads/README.md

 * Use [this tutorial](https://rustwasm.github.io/docs/wasm-bindgen/examples/import-js.html) to be able to update innerHTML of an element from Rust generated wasm (hopefully).
 But start with the console log example.
 DONE
 * Develop running timer (?ms - maybe too much to ask?)

-Not entirely sure what i am trying to do with this repo.
+Not entirely sure what I am trying to do with this repo.
 Maybe I am trying to run main thread + 1 thread in wasm = can't start/stop main thread, but can show can start 2nd thread (have not worked out how to interupt a thread in Rust yet, but theoretically possible, though maybe not in wasm).

 Actually, I'm not even sure what 'running a main thread' in wasm means, since so far I have just called functions.
 So maybe this is where I should start exploring.

+Test 1: Call Rust f64 sine funtion from JS and see if UI is responsive while it runs (prediction = no)